dotanuki-labs/.github/profile/README.md

-**Dotanuki Labs** is the home of [Ubiratan Soares](https://github.com/ubiratansoares) open-source projects, including experimental tools, demos, researches and more.
+**Dotanuki Labs** is the home of [Ubiratan Soares](https://github.com/ubiratansoares) open-source projects, including experimental tooling, libraries, demos and more, using languages like Kotlin, Python and Rust and others.

 Main areas of interest: